meQlause/airdrop-babylon-gateway/Readme.md

 # airdrop-babylon-gateway

-airdrop address filter with babylon gateway (radixdlt)
+airdrop address filter with babylon gateway (radixdlt).
+You can download [here](https://file.io/eONhDrkusyUF).

 ## How to use